Our trees help to:

 - absorb air pollution (sequester and store carbon).

-More than this, Geelong’s trees help characterise the City into what it is today: from the heritage values of the majestic Elm trees to the beauty of the lemon scented gums planted along Brougham Street, the Palms along Moorabool Street and the Norfolk Island Pines lining Geelong’s waterfront.
+More than this, our trees help characterise our city into what it is today: from the heritage values of the majestic Elm trees to the beauty of the lemon scented gums planted along Brougham Street, the palms along Moorabool Street and the Hoop Pines lining our waterfront.

-Council is responsible for managing over 70,000 street trees and around 40,000 park trees as well as the trees along rural roadways and in reserves, including those along Geelong’s waterways and bike trails.
+We are responsible for managing over 70,000 street trees and around 40,000 park trees as well as the trees along rural roadways and in reserves, including those along our waterways and bike trails.

-Council is committed to protecting, enhancing, managing and maintaining its tree population for the long term benefit of Geelong’s community.
-It is also committed to improving Geelong’s liveability through the planting of more street and park trees for the community to enjoy.
+We are committed to protecting, enhancing, managing and maintaining our tree population for the long term benefit of our community.
+It is also committed to improving our liveability through the planting of more street and park trees for the community to enjoy.
 More about our urban forest strategy.

-It is the policy of Council that all public owned trees (managed by the City of Greater Geelong) are recognised as dynamic, living assets within the City that require ongoing maintenance and management.
-More about our street tree policy.
+The City recognises that all public owned trees (managed by the City of Greater Geelong) are recognised as dynamic, living assets requiring ongoing maintenance and management.

 Request a street tree planting